jeweg/CMakeTouch/README.md

 CMakeTouch
 ==========

-A Visual Studio 2013 extension to *touch* files in projects, especially CMakeLists.txt.
+A **Visual Studio 2013 extension** to *touch* any files in projects, special-cased to be especially easy for CMakeLists.txt.
-Touching in this context means updating the last-modification time of files.
+Touching in this context refers to updating the last-modification time of files.

 It will add an entry named "Touch" to the solution explorer context menu for files, and a "Touch CMakeLists.txt" entry to the context menu of projects and project folders.
 The latter searches for files named "CMakeLists.txt" in the respective